gbogard/api/library/src/main/resources/a-tour-of-scala/4-more-on-expressions/content.md

 - 10 + 14 + 10
 - 34

 This series of operations will be executed immediately when execution scope reaches the value declaration.
-The value will be rewritten to its final form, meaning the computation is won't be re-evaluated, no matter how many time you access the value.
+ The value will be rewritten to its final form, meaning the computation won't be evaluated again, no matter how many time you access the value.

 This is usually a good thing.
-However, sometimes you will want to re-evaluate an expression when it is accessed, rather than when it is declared.
+However, sometimes you will want to re-evaluate an expression each time it is accessed, rather than only upon declaration.

 #### How functions are evaluated